by Nancy Schulman and Ellen Birnbaum

 The Home section talks about developing routines with your child, discipline and how to set limits, talking about difficult topics with kids, and my personal favorite section: Play!
 I loved the comprehensive list of toys they've got.
 They give toy shopping tips which I just really liked -- I want to buy toys for my kids that won't just entertain them but will help them learn and I certainly don't trust advertisers to clue me in on that.

 I definitely recommend this book to parents of preschoolers.
 The book mainly focuses on kids ages 2-5, but parents with older kids can benefit from some of this practical advice.
-This book is not a discipline system, but a massive collection of helpful hits for parents.
+This book is not a discipline system, but a massive collection of helpful hints for parents.